syedadayemi/cyclistic-case-study/README.md

 - When looking at the top twenty routes for each type of rider, Casual Riders had way more instances where they returned the bikes at the exact station they recieved them.

 #### Recomendations
-My top three recomendations to increase the amount of annual memberships are:
+My top three recommendations to increase the amount of annual memberships are:

 - Since Casual Riders are more likely to return to the same station, this might mean that they don't have an extensive knowledge on the location of stations.
 If Cyclistic has an app, it would be helpful in letting riders know where the locations of the stations are and if they are in proximity, to make it easier for the riders to find.
 - Since there seem to be a huge decrease of riders during the holidays, it would be hlepful to have holiday deals.